appleboy/CodeGPT/README.md

 ## Setup

-Please set up your OpenAI API Key first.
-You can create a new API Key from the [OpenAI Platform](https://platform.openai.com/account/api-keys).
+Please first create your OpenAI API Key.
+The [OpenAI Platform](https://platform.openai.com/account/api-keys) allows you to generate a new API Key.

 ![register](./images/register.png)